Patricia-Sigei/digital-wallet-system/README.md

 ### Why Separate Wallet and Transaction Services?

-This system is split into two microservices following the **Single Responsibility Principle** and **Domain-Driven Design**:
+This system is split into two microservices:

 **Wallet Service (this service):**
-- **Responsibility**: Manages wallet entities and their state (balance)
+- Manages wallet creation and retrieval
-- **Domain**: Wallet lifecycle and data integrity
-- **Why separate**: Wallets are a distinct bounded context with their own data model and business rules
+- Stores wallet balances
+- Provides APIs to update balances

 **Transaction Service:**
-- **Responsibility**: Orchestrates money movements (deposits, withdrawals, transfers)
+- Handles deposits, withdrawals, and transfers
-- **Domain**: Transaction processing and history
+- Keeps transaction history
-- **Why separate**: Transaction logic is complex and should be isolated from wallet data management

-**Benefits of this separation:**
-1. **Independent Scaling**: If transactions surge, only Transaction Service needs scaling
-2. **Team Autonomy**: Different teams can own different services
-3. **Deployment Independence**: Can update Wallet Service without touching Transaction Service
-4. **Fault Isolation**: If Transaction Service fails, wallets data remains accessible
-5. **Technology Flexibility**: Each service can use different databases or tech stacks in the future
+- Calls Wallet Service to update balances

+**Why split them:**
+- Each service has a clear, single responsibility
+- They can be deployed and updated independently
+- Transaction Service depends on Wallet Service, not the other way around
+- Separates wallet data from transaction operations

 **Service Communication:**
 - Transaction Service calls Wallet Service via REST APIs
-- In production, could use message queues for asynchronous operations
-- Clear API contracts between services

 ## Dependencies